J-O-B/game-project/README.md

 This project has passed through several phases of testing, these phases include:

-[W3 Validator](https://validator.w3.org/) to check all HTML.
+1. [W3 Validator](https://validator.w3.org/) to check all HTML.

-[W3 'Jigsaw' Validator](https://jigsaw.w3.org/css-validator/) to check all CSS.
+2. [W3 'Jigsaw' Validator](https://jigsaw.w3.org/css-validator/) to check all CSS.

-[JS Hint](https://jshint.com/) to check all JavaScript.
+3. [JS Hint](https://jshint.com/) to check all JavaScript.

+> I originally planned to use Jasmine testing for this project, however, there seems to be issues around Jasmine testing and Canvas which was proving to be limiting the progress on this project.
+As a result, I changed strategy to a more real time testing program, this included testing the results of of single and multiple functions through dev tools and console.log.
+Details of these methods are below:

-*Console.Log*: During the creation of this code, logging the results of each function was key.
+**Console.Log:** During the creation of this code, logging the results of each function was key.
 As this project relies on ALL functions to operate correctly, without fail it was imperative that all functions supply a correct answer or value in a timely manner.

-Dev Tools: While creating this game, I took note of all function names, variables and objects.
+**Dev Tools:** While creating this game, I took note of all function names, variables and objects.
 With this sheet, I was able to open a game and check different parameters at different times of a game.
 This also allowed me to force in parameters to check certain results.
 For example halfway through a game when a user would normally be "alive"
 I would give "alive" a value of "false", with this variable set, I know the outcome should be that the game essentially "pauses".